The benefits of article promotion

 - Media relations: A general press release may be disseminated widely to international outlets, or the article may be pitched directly to carefully selected and targeted media contacts

-- BMC blog platform: The gives authors an opportunity to talk about their work with the wider research community in their own voice
+- The BMC blog network: Blogs give authors an opportunity to talk about their work with the wider research community in their own voice.
+Further information on the benefits of promoting research through blogging can be found here

 - Social Media: Promotion via social media reaches a large audience and is a good way for journals and authors to engage with the community